nohajc/resman/README.md

 ### Goals
 * No boilerplate
 * Efficient intermediate representation
-* Unversal solution for all common platforms
+* Universal solution for all common platforms
 * No runtime dependencies

 #### Existing approaches to this problem include